-2015 Peter Thomson Final The final of the Peter Thomson Trophy and Peter Thomson Plate were played on Sunday 22nd November at Commonwealth Golf Club.
-Playing and course conditions were perfect for the day and resulted in a closely fought out final between Royal Melbourne Golf Club and Peninsula-Kingswood Golf Club.
-The eventual winners Peninsula-Kingswood edged out Royal Melbourne with a 4/3 match result.
-For the first time in the history of the Peter Thomson Plate there was a three way tie between Commonwealth, Kingston Heath and Metropolitan with an aggregate team total of 194 points.
+2016 Peter Thomson Final The final of the Peter Thomson Trophy and Peter Thomson Plate were played on Sunday 20th November at Huntingdale Golf Club.
+Playing and course conditions were perfect for the day and resulted in a closely fought out final between Kingston Heath Golf Club and Metropolitan Golf Club.
+The eventual winners Metropolitan edged out Kingston Heath with a 4/3 match result.
+The Peter Thomson Plate winners were Penisula/Kingswood with a 174 aggregate team total.
+The temperature rose above 30 degrees and the day was hot which affected the scoring.
 Five time British Open Winner Peter Thomson was in attendance at the dinner with his wife Mary and presented the winning teams with the trophies.
-Life Member of Commonwealth Golf Club, Rick Wines was Guest Speaker for the evening.
-A big thanks also to Peter Slattery who was Master of Ceremonies for the final presentation dinner.
+Long time club member Brian Meldrum was Guest Speaker for the evening and told some great tales of his career in Journalism.
+A big thanks also to Michael Roberts who was Master of Ceremonies for the final presentation dinner.